-You are an important part of our extended family of over 43,000 students and 6,000 employees, making us one of the top 10 largest districts in the state of Georgia.
-No matter how large our system may seem, we are committed to the individual relationships with our students, staff, and their families that ensure an exceptional learning experience.
+Henry County Schools is a talented and diverse collection of more than 43,000 students and 6,000 employees, making us one of the 10 largest districts in the state of Georgia.
+Despite the district's size, our dedicated leaders are committed to building impactful individual relationships with our students, staff, and families that ensure an exceptional learning experience.
+We truly believe that positive professional relationships matter!